Liquid Rhinoplasty – a Non-Surgical Nose Job using Filler or Dermal Volumiser

 Consideration 7 – Asian Rhinoplasty Techniques – including nose bridge augmentation – is a focus area of Plastic Surgery & Cosmetic Injections.

 Most Liquid Rhinoplasty requested by people with Asian heritage involves the upper nose or nose bridge and eye area.
 Ask our Team for details about your options and risks for nose bridge augmentation.
-Be sure you understand the risks and choose someone with great experience in this area (if you’re in Sydney, we suggest researching the work of Dr Richard Sackelariou).
+Be sure you understand the risks and choose someone with great experience in this area (if you’re in Sydney, we suggest researching the work of Dr Briggs).

 Or attend a FREE monthly event at the Hawthorn Clinic and meet our Surgeons & our Team’s top Liquid Rhinoplasty clinicians.